-General community expectations, as well as regulation, have resulted in an increased level of scrutiny of boards and corporate governance.
-The Board of Directors and management of Heidelberg District Community Enterprise Limited are committed to both the principles of good corporate governance and its practical implementation.
+The Board of Directors is responsible for governance of Heidelberg District Community Enterprise Limited and ensuring that Directors, management and staff comply with the company's ethical and operational standards.
+General community expectations, as well as regulation, have resulted in an increased level of scrutiny of Boards and corporate governance.
+The Board of Directors and management of the company are committed to both the principles of good corporate governance and its practical implementation.

-Corporate practice and policies
+Corporate Practice and Policies

-The Company's corporate governance practices and policies have been developed by taking into account applicable requirements in such things as:
+The company's corporate governance practices and policies have been developed by taking into account applicable requirements in such things as:

-- · Corporations Act 2001 (Cth) - · National Stock Exchange Listing Rules - · Bendigo and Adelaide Bank's Franchise Agreement - · Australian Standard AS 8000 Good Corporate Governance.
+- · Corporations Act 2001 (Cth) - National Stock Exchange Listing Rules - · Bendigo and Adelaide Bank's Franchise Agreement - Australian Standard AS 8000 Good Corporate Governance